cujojs/when/docs/api.md

 * array is an Array *or a promise for an array*, which may contain promises and/or values.

-Traditional map function, similar to `Array.prototype.map()`, but allows input to contain promises and/or values, and mapFunc may return either a value or a promise.
+Traditional array map function, similar to `Array.prototype.map()`, but allows input to contain promises and/or values, and mapFunc may return either a value or a promise.

 If any of the promises is rejected, the returned promise will be rejected with the rejection reason of the first promise that was rejected.